petebachant/unh-thesis-latex/README.md

 This repository contains unofficial files for writing a UNH thesis using LaTeX.

+## Usage

+To compile the document, run

+    latexmk -pdf thesis.tex

 ## Authors

 There are comments throughout these files indicating